 It's so similar that the material guidelines no longer use the word spinner and instead only detail usage of 'dropdowns'.

-2 good spinner Android examples are in the YouTube app and Gmail app.
+Two good spinner examples are in the YouTube app and Gmail app.

 In the YouTube app, a spinner is used on the subscriptions tab to select what content we want to see.